The Brides of Dracula

-The Brides of Dracula is a 1960 British supernatural horror film produced by Hammer Film Productions.
+The Brides of Dracula is a 1960 British supernatural gothic horror film produced by Hammer Film Productions.
 Directed by Terence Fisher, the film stars Peter Cushing, David Peel, Freda Jackson, Yvonne Monlaur, Andrée Melly, and Martita Hunt.
-The film is a sequel to the 1958 film Dracula (also known as Horror of Dracula), though the character of Count Dracula does not appear in the film, and is instead mentioned only twice.
-Christopher Lee would reprise his role as Dracula in the next film in the Dracula series, Dracula: Prince of Darkness (1966).

-Filming began for The Brides of Dracula on 16 January 1960 at Bray Studios.
-It was developed under the working titles Dracula 2 and Disciple of Dracula.
-The finished film premièred at the Odeon Marble Arch on 6 July 1960.
-It was distributed theatrically in 1960 on a double bill with The Leech Woman.
+The film is a sequel to the 1958 film Dracula (known in the US as Horror of Dracula), though the character of Count Dracula does not appear in the film.
+Filming began Jan.
+26, 1960 and ended on March 18.
+The film premiered in the UK on July 7, 1960 at the Marble Arch Odeum, and was released theatrically on Aug.
+29th, and in the US on June 15, 1960 on a double bill with The Leech Woman.

 Plot

-Marianne Danielle, a young French schoolteacher en route to taking up a position in Transylvania, is abandoned at a village inn by her coach driver.
+En route to taking up a position in Transylvania, French schoolteacher Marianne Danielle is abandoned at a village inn by her coach driver.
 Ignoring the warnings of the locals, she accepts the offer of Baroness Meinster to spend the night at her castle.
-The Baroness's handsome son, Baron Meinster, is said to be insane and kept confined.
+The Baroness's son, Baron Meinster, is said to be insane and kept confined.
 After sneaking into his quarters to meet him, she is shocked to find the Baron chained up to a wall.
 He says that his mother has usurped his rightful lands and pleads for Marianne's help.
-She agrees to steal the key to his chain from the Baroness' bedroom and free him.
+She steals the key to his chain from the Baroness' bedroom and frees him.

 The Baron later kills his mother and drinks her blood.
-The Baroness' servant Greta, finds her mistress' corpse.
-Marianne flees into the night upon seeing this, while Greta blames the dead Baroness for having allowed the baron to be turned into a vampire by Dracula.
-She also chastises the Baroness for chaining the baron in his room and luring girls to feed him.
+Marianne flees into the night upon seeing this, while the castle's servant Greta blames the dead Baroness for having allowed the baron to be turned into a vampire by Dracula.
+After chaining the Baron, the Baroness had been luring girls to feed him.
 Despite knowing the evil he intends for the village, Greta remains loyal to the Baron.

-Exhausted, Marianne is found by Doctor Van Helsing the following morning and does not remember all that has happened.
+Exhausted, Marianne is found by Doctor Van Helsing the following morning and does not remember the previous night.
 He escorts her to the school where she is to be employed.
-When Van Helsing reaches the village inn, he finds there is a funeral in progress.
+Van Helsing then reaches the village inn and finds that there is a funeral in progress.
 A young girl has been found dead in the woods with wounds upon her throat.
 Father Stepnik, who had requested Van Helsing's presence, joins the doctor in his investigation, and the two try to dissuade the girl's father from burying her.
 Unfortunately, he does not listen, and she becomes a vampire.
-Stepnik and Van Helsing go to the cemetery that night, only to find Greta aiding the newly vampirised girl to rise from her grave.
-The men try to stop them, but Greta holds them off and allows the girl to flee.
+Stepnik and Van Helsing go to the cemetery that night, only to find Greta encouraging the girl to rise from her grave.
+The men try to stop them, but Greta holds them off, allowing the girl to flee.